-By night, Le Noir transforms into a waterfront bar, the perfect setting for a film noir character to indulge in whisky as they take on a pensive mood.
+By night, Le Noir transforms into a waterfront live music bar, the perfect setting to indulge in whisky while enjoying the night breeze.
 But if you’re simply looking to fill your stomach, then the bar has some relatively affordable meals that you can order.

 Tel: 8817 6229

 Image credit: @sophosogood

 So Pho is a common sight in our local shopping malls, so it’s not a surprise that the offerings at the MBS branch are not too expensive.
 A bowl of Pho Noodle Soup with Sliced Beef will cost you $12.80++, while a rice dish such as their Stir-fried Basil with Rice goes from $10.80++ depending on your choice of protein.

 Get their Vietnamese Egg Coffee ($6.80++) to go along with your food.
 For those who are unfamiliar with the beverage, it’s coffee topped with a mix of whipped egg yolks and sweetened condensed milk.